 Factors can be classified into two main categories: micro factors, which are asset-specific and macro factors which are related to macro events like the business cycle or changes in rates and credit availability.
 Hence, the type of hedge funds chosen by investors is based on whether the manager focuses on micro or macro factors.

 So what is the essence or purpose of global macro?
-In this new factor world view, global macro investing focuses on broad economic factors that can be dynamically adjusted to generate excess return.
-Since factors move in and out of style or importance, the macro investor tries to find ways to exploit these changing weights.
+In this new factor worldview, global macro investing focuses on broad economic factors that can be dynamically adjusted to generate excess return.
+Since elements move in and out of style or importance, the macro investor tries to find ways to exploit these changing weights.

 The issue is which factors are relevant for global macro investing.
-We are aware of the criticism of factor timing, so we must be precise about what factors we discuss.
-Global macro has the overarching theme that the manager is trying to identify global business cycles or growth recessions that spill over to the behavior of specific asset classes.
+We know the criticism of factor timing, so we must be precise about what factors we discuss.
+Global macro has the overarching theme that the manager is trying to identify international business cycles or growth recessions that spill over to the behavior of specific asset classes.
 Along with the business, credit and financial cycles impact asset classes around the globe differently.
-The growth/inflation mix impacts policy choice, which feeds back on asset classes.
-What makes global macro so difficult is the low predictive skill of managers at forecasting these macro factors.
+In addition, the growth/inflation mix affects policy choice, which feeds back on asset classes.
+What makes global macro so tricky is the low predictive skill of managers at forecasting these macro factors.